MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 John W. Ransom - Raymond James & Associates, Inc.

-Jason's my better looking brother.
+Jason's my better-looking brother.
 This is John Ransom.

 Vivian Lopez-Blanco - MEDNAX, Inc.